Our mind dictates a lot of our lives, how we perceive things, the decisions we make, or even how our life will play out.

 But I want to change that.
 If you want to do the same, I’ll be sharing some ways to control your negative self-talk.
 It’s hard at first, but just like any other habit you want to develop, it takes time.

 Don’t you ever have those moments where you find yourself with that one friend who is constantly putting themselves down all the time?
-And you try your best to give them all the support and positivity you can throw at them because you don’t want them to feel sad or be negative.
-Think about it, how is it any different with YOUR OWN SELF?
+And you try your best to give them all the support and positivity you can throw at them but they always manage to find something negative to say.
+What a Debby downer right?

 I’ve seen this pattern a lot and I’m guilty of it myself.
 It’s understandable that we’re trying to be loving and supportive friends but why do we find it so damn hard to be kind to ourselves?
 It’s like we see ourselves as trash, not valuable to accept kind-hearted words.
 If we can do it for others, why can’t we do it for OURSELVES?

 Even if we feel like crap, a simple smile can make a world of a difference.
 Before you know it, you soon start to genuinely smile without realizing it.
 The more you make this a habit, the easier it gets.
 You start seeing the world from a more positive perspective.